AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_overview.md

 ## Chat group types

 Agora Chat has two types of chat group:
 - Public.
-Public chat groups can be searched, and users can join a public chat group with or without the authorization of the group owner or admin.
+Public chat groups can be searched, and, depending on the settings of the group, users can join a public chat group directly or with the approval of the group owner or admin.
 - Private.
 Private chat groups cannot be searched, and users cannot join private groups unless they are invited by a group owner or admin.

 ## Chat group roles and privileges